TheJacksonLaboratory/marea/README.md

 high-level MeSH descriptors.
 Any article marked with at least one of these descriptors or any subcategory of these descriptors is considered relevant.
-An article is also judged relevant if it has a keyword that matches a label or synonym of the search descriptors or their subcategories. __marea__ relies on [Pubtator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) to find the names of chemicals, diseases, genes, etc. and replaces each phrase recognized in the title or abstract with the identifier of the corresponding concept.
+An article is also judged relevant if it has a keyword that matches a label or synonym of the search descriptors or their subcategories. __marea__ relies on [PubTator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) to find the names of chemicals, diseases, genes, etc. and replaces each phrase recognized in the title or abstract with the identifier of the corresponding concept.